-Each quarter the Audit, Management and Capital Control Executive Director informs the Management Committee and the Audit and Control Committee of the outcome of this certification process as well as the Board of Directors.
+The Head of Financial Accounting, Control and Capital informs the Management Committee and the Audit and Control Committee of the outcome of this attestation process as well as the Board of Directors.

-In 2014, the Entity carried out its quarterly certification process of financial information.
-No significant incidences which may affect the accuracy of the financial information were identified.
+In 2015, the Entity carried out six attestation processes (four quarterly and two ad-hoc) and no significant incidences which may affect the accuracy of the financial information were identified.